Easter poses some pesky but easily overcome challenges for vegans.

 Traditional Easter celebrations involve animals and animal products everywhere you look.
 You’ve got Easter bunnies, Easter chicks, Easter eggs and Easter ham.
 All these things entail a lot of needless suffering, so let’s look at how to veganize your family’s Easter celebration.

-Vegan Easter Brunches and Dinner
+Vegan Easter Brunches and Dinners

-Since a massive brunch is the quintessential way to ring in Easter, check our brunch page for the most delicious dishes.
+Since a massive brunch is the quintessential way to ring in Easter, check my brunch page for the most delicious dishes.
 There’s also an excellent cookbook devoted entirely to the topic: Isa Chandra Moskowitz’s Vegan Brunch.

 Easter Egg Hunts